-Renewable resources are also called 'unlimited resources'.
-They can be replenished in a relatively short amount of time through reproduction or other biophysical processes.
+Renewable resources can be replenished in a relatively short amount of time through reproduction or other biophysical processes.
 For example, the life cycles of plants and animals enable the continuation of their species while the operation of the water cycle results in the continuous movement and renewal of water sources.